J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Chemical thermodynamics.md

 $$E_a=\Delta_rH^{⦵,\ddagger}+RT\;\;\;\text{ in solution}$$
 - Meanwhile, in a _gas_:
 $$E_a=\Delta_rH^{⦵,\ddagger}+(1+\Delta\nu)RT\;\;\;\text{ in a gas}$$
+- Hence, as expected, _activation energy_ and _enthalpy of activation_ have a strong correlation

 - By _substituting_ the above into the Arrhenius equation, one can rewrite the _pre-exponential factor_ $A$
 - For a _reaction in solution_: